 At 29, after studying philosophy, earning a German-teaching degree, and working in Austria for a year as a bargin-basement Fulbright awardee (my friends call it a “Halfbright” award), I accidentally became an illustrator and graphic designer for a high-tech, synthetic motorcycle clothing start-up called Aerostich Riderwear.
 Founder Andy Goldfine parlayed his own riding experience into a thriving mail and Web-direct business that still maintains a cult-like following among serious long-range touring riders, 32 years later.

 My first significant client other than Andy was what later became the Duluth Pack Store.
 They took a chance on me and I illustrated and designed their mail-order catalog and then advertising materials.
 The owner, Ed Zeills, and the managers and I made a fantastic team back then, and it lasted until a few years after Ed died when the business was sold (basically a hostile takeover) in 2001.
-We parted from the new management under a fair degree of acrimony.
+Many of us who had worked as contractors or employees parted from the new management under a fair degree of acrimony.
 Two of the former managers went on to start Frost River—more about that in a bit.

 Because I’ve worked for them for the past 25 years, my site is filled with their work.
-Now many people do the illustrations and I’m rather a bit-player in the great scheme of things.
+Now they employ several illustrators and I’m rather a bit-player in the great scheme of things.
 But still they keep me busy and I’m proud to have played my part.